volltin/vpack/README.md

 ## Features

-- Sigview: print the current running information when a signal is received.
+- Sigview: print the current running information when Ctrl+C is pressed.

 ## Installation